OptimFinance/odao-proposals/0006-POLAndSplash/0006-POLAndSplash.md

 As such it would be required to acquire at least 1% additional supply assuming all sources are fully staked.
 This in turn, would add a cost of 175k, plus 2=1.5*43.75k to LP it.
 In total for this section, 240.625k ADA if we were able to acquire it directly as we can with the VE Bootstrap event.

 We however must authorize excess ADA to account for the possiblity of a pro-rata dilution.
 Thus, authorization of an additional 400k ADA is required for this purpose.
-ADA not used is returned and Splash acquired is under ODAO Council management for the purposes of agile execution and positining of liquidity.
+ADA not used and Splash acquired is under ODAO Council management for the purposes of agile execution and positining of liquidity.

 ### POL Spectrum->Splash Move, 80/20 Creation